takedakun/vega_platform/README.md

 # vega_platform
 Platform for sharing visualization in Vega.
-This platform is powered by React.js, powerful front-end javascript library.
+This platform is powered by React.js, powerful front-end javascript library. \
+System is similar to bl.ock.org, but it does not require Special web knowledge.
+You only have to know Vega syntax.

 ## How to launch this platform locally.
 Enter the following command on the command line.